TharllesHCS/DATASCIENCE-Python/README.md

 # DATASCIENCE-Python

-Here  have some projects in python, where I just learning.
+Here  have some projects in python, where I'm just learning.